 I scored the three frames in this post from the clearance section at a local department store for a whopping 97 cents each.
 And those are NZ cents, so extra cheap!
 The chevron pattern wasn’t raised, but had very different finish texture.
 Fortunately, my trusty hammered metal paint (also used in these metallic decorations) has amazing coverage.
 Awesome for masking minor dings or surface variations.
 I used silver hammered metal paint and faux finished with antique gold and black craft paint.

-Tips: Frames can be finished in other styles, colours, and finishes to suit your personal taste.
-The hammered metal makeover also looks great without the faux finish.
-Plain paint is an easy way to refresh a old frames or bargain buys to cover damage, make them better fit your decor, or create a cohesive collection for a gallery wall.
+Upcycled and recycled photo frames can be finished in other styles, colours, and finishes to suit your personal taste.
+The hammered metal makeover shown here also looks great without the faux finish.
+It’s texture helps hide imperfections on old frames, too.
+Paint is an easy way to refresh a old frames or bargain buys to cover damage, make them better fit your decor, or create a cohesive collection for a gallery wall.

 Letters for Personalisation